 Some languages which use the Arabic script also have [= graphemes =] which can be encoded in more than one way.
 In some cases, these variations are handled by Unicode Normalization, but in other cases they are not considered equivalent by Unicode, even if they appear visually to be identical.
 Sometimes these variations are considered to be valid spelling variations.
 In other cases they are the result of user's mistaken perception.

 Some languages, such as English or Arabic, use spaces between words.
-Other languages, such as Chinese, Japanese, or Thai, don't.
-In many non-spacing languages, computing "whole word" matching depends on the ability to determine word boundaries when the boundaries are not themselves encoded into the text.
+Other languages, such as Chinese, Japanese, or Thai, do not.
+Some language use spaces to separate other text units, such as phrases.
+In those languages that do not use spaces between words, computing "whole word" matching often depends on the ability to determine word boundaries when the boundaries are not themselves encoded into the text.

 This section was identified as a new area needing document as part of the overall rearchitecting of the document.
 The text here is incomplete and needs further development.
 Contributions from the community are invited.